Locations:

 Healthcare providers may detect duodenal atresia before or after birth.

-• Fetal magnetic resonance imaging (MRI): This imaging test may show some similar findings to ultrasound, but it can be helpful in determining the level of the atresia if it is not clear on ultrasound.
+• Fetal magnetic resonance imaging (MRI): This imaging test may show some similar findings to ultrasound, but it can be helpful in determining the level of the atresia if it’s not clear on ultrasound.

-If duodenal atresia is suspected or diagnosed prenatally, it becomes important to look for chromosomal defects, such as those associated with Down syndrome.
-This can be done with amniocentesis or chorionic villus sampling.
+If your healthcare provider suspects or diagnoses duodenal atresia during fetal development, it becomes important to look for chromosomal differences, like those associated with Down syndrome.
+They can look for these differences with amniocentesis or chorionic villus sampling.

-Even if providers suspect duodenal atresia before birth, they can't verify the diagnosis until the baby is born.
+Even if providers suspect duodenal atresia before birth, they can’t verify the diagnosis until your baby is born.
 After your baby’s birth, healthcare providers may use:

-• Abdominal X-rays: This test looks for air or fluid in the stomach and first part of the intestine.
-Classically, for duodenal atresia, one will see an enlarged (dilated) stomach and duodenum without air further along in the intestines.
-This is called the “double-bubble” sign.
-For duodenal stenosis, partial duodenal obstruction or duodenal atresia with a rare bile duct malformation, air may still be seen in the intestines beyond the duodenum.
+• Abdominal X-rays: This test looks for air or fluid in your baby’s stomach and the first part of their intestine.
+Typically, for duodenal atresia, the provider will see an enlarged (dilated) stomach and duodenum without air further along in your baby’s intestines.
+This is called the “double bubble” sign.
+For duodenal stenosis, partial duodenal obstruction or duodenal atresia with a rare bile duct malformation, the provider may still see air in the intestines beyond the duodenum.

-• Barium swallow tests: This test uses a safe amount of barium (white liquid that shows up on X-rays) and fluoroscopy (using real-time X-rays to create a movie).
+• Barium swallow tests: This test uses a safe amount of contrast (liquid that shows up brightly on X-rays) and fluoroscopy (using real-time X-rays to create a movie).
 Providers use this test to examine the upper gastrointestinal (GI) tract.
-Babies usually receive the barium through a nasogastric tube (tube that runs through the nose to the upper GI tract).
-This test is most useful to define partial duodenal obstructions or stenosis and to look for other causes of symptoms in the absence of a clear diagnosis of duodenal atresia.
+Babies usually receive the contrast through a nasogastric tube (runs through their nose to their upper GI tract).
+This test is most useful to highlight partial duodenal obstructions or stenosis and to look for other causes of symptoms in the absence of a clear diagnosis of duodenal atresia.

 Management and Treatment